giorgiosironi/jenkins-cd-workshop/tutorials/parallel.md

 The parallel step runs these three closures in parallel threads, giving a name to each.

 At http://localhost:8080/job/parallel/ you can start a new build.
-Looking at the output at http://localhost:8080/job/parallel/1/consoleFull you should see:
+Looking at the console output at http://localhost:8080/job/parallel/1/console you should see:

 ```
 17:03:44 [a] [parallel] Running shell script